welltempereddeveloper/welltempereddeveloper/_posts/2018-11-14-yagni-you-arent-gonna-need-it-seriously.md

 [over][yagni-1], and [over][yagni-2], and [over][yagni-3], and [over][yagni-4],
 and [over][yagni-5] again.

 I'm not here to repeat what that's about.
-I'm just here to say, seriously, you aren't gonna need it.
-Features, optimizations, parallelization, overloaded functions, "just-in-case" branches in code, optional parameters, libraries that do this and that, scripts that handle all theoretically-possible scenarios...just stop.
+I'm just here to say, "Seriously, you aren't gonna need it."

+Features, optimizations, parallelization, overloaded functions, code branches, optional parameters, libraries that do this and that, scripts that handle all theoretically-possible scenarios...just stop.
 You really, really ain't gonna need it.

 You wanna know what you _are_ gonna need that you probably should be working on instead?
 Take a look at your backlog. _Those_ are the things that you're gonna